efatto/e-efatto/mrp_production_bom_create/readme/DESCRIPTION.rst

-This module add an employee to productivity time and a menu to see these productivity time for employee.
+This module add a button to production to create a BOM from consumed products.
-Add also a button to retrieve productivity from employee form view.